How to Build a Success Mindset

 As we turn the page to a new year and a new decade, examine your own mindset and determine whether you need to change it.
 Does your view of yourself hold you back and prevent you from building the virtual business you want?
 Does it keep you from achieving the success you desire?

-In our Freelance University Facebook Group, we’re each choosing a word to inspire us in 2020.
+In our Freelance University Facebook Group, we’re each choosing a word to inspire us this year.
 What word would you choose to encourage your success?
 Please share your thoughts and advice in the comments below!

 Other Useful Topics